xeno097/yaeth-cli/README.md

 To try yaeth-cli, follow these steps:

 1. Clone the repository to your local machine.
-2. Install Rust and Cargo, the Rust package manager, if you haven't already.
+2. Install Rust and Cargo, if you haven't already, following the [guide](https://doc.rust-lang.org/book/ch01-01-installation.html).
 3. Navigate to the cloned yaeth-cli directory in your terminal.
 4. Run the following command to build and install yaeth-cli: